-Students are encouraged to prepare around 10 ppt slides on the question above, for presentation in the live virtual class.
+Students are encouraged to prepare around 10 ppt slides on the topic, for discussion at the second afternoon class session.

-Topic 4: Sustained Agricultural Development
+Session 4: Sustained Agricultural Development

-[Description of the topic]
+[Description of the Session]

 Even though successful economic structural transformation must be accompanied by a declining share of agriculture (and the rural sector in general) in output, income and employment, it need not mean that the agricultural and the rural sector in general should decline in size, too.
 Indeed, in general, successful economic development ought to be accompanied by an enlarged agricultural and rural sector, in output certainly, perhaps also in income, even though typically not in employment.
-But what conditions are there for this to happen, and what were the Chinese practices to ensure that this happened?
+But what conditions are there for this to happen, and what were the Chinese practices to ensure that this has happened?
 Issues in this lecture include:

-- a) Kuznets' four roles of agriculture in assisting a country's industrialization; - b) However, the need for sustained agricultural development; - c) A variant of the Harris-Todaro model: The three-activity model; - d) Basic conditions of agriculture in China and the role of rural non-farming sector; - e) The role of agricultural infrastructural investment; - f) Agricultural infrastructural investment during the commune period; - g) Agricultural infrastructural investment after the commune: China's Comprehensive Agricultural Development program; - h) Similar agricultural infrastructural investment programs in other economies.
+- a) Kuznets' four roles of agriculture in assisting a country's industrialization; - b) However, the need for sustained agricultural development; - c) Extensions of the three-activity model and the role of agricultural infrastructural investment; - f) Agricultural infrastructural investment during the commune period; - g) Agricultural infrastructural investment after the commune: China's Comprehensive Agricultural Development program; - h) Similar agricultural infrastructural investment programs in other economies.